 One of our favorite job functions in public relations is working with reporters.
-Maybe it’s because our public relations expert, Sharon Thomas, once dreamed of working as a social justice reporter.
+Maybe it’s because of our public relations expert, Sharon Couts, once dreamed of working as a social justice reporter.
 Her journalism classes in college actually have helped her frame stories and understand the needs of reporters.
 She’s always insisting that if PR students want to become an expert PR professional or storyteller, they need to enroll in a journalism class.
 She’s good at building relationships with reporters and getting to know what their story preferences and personal interests.

 Although reporters and PR professionals have a love/hate relationship, we try our hardest to be an asset to a reporter, not someone who takes up more of their time by sending them news they don't care about.
 Here are our rules when pitching stories to reporters:

 When Sharon was working on an event called Rampathon for Master Builders Association, it was her responsibility to get media coverage.
 The event consists of local home builders designing and building ramps for families in the community who are disabled.
 It’s basically giving the gift of greater mobility!
 There’s a showcase ramp and then several other projects happening.
 The showcase ramp typically is how media is drawn to the event.
 The story was sweet.
-Two families moved into together to help each other out because both their girls are disabled, can’t walk and have tracheas.
+Two families moved in together to help each other out because both their girls are disabled, can’t walk and have tracheas.
 At the event, three local TV stations showed up, although only one aired a story.
 We were very disappointed!
 It was a great story but there wasn’t any work being done on the ramp.
 It was already completed so b-roll was people talking, the finished ramp and the mothers’ of the girls.
 The families were the best interviews but B-roll was lacking.
-The rest of the projects received media coverage through local print, online media and blogs.
+The rest of the projects received media coverage through local print, online media, and blogs.
 There were 18 hits.
 And each of those stories, including the TV coverage, got retweeted, liked on Facebook or shared.
 Overall the campaign was successful, even if we were disappointed with only one TV story that aired.
-We got the media there but the story wasn’t compelling enough for all three stations to air their coverage.
+We got the media there but the story wasn't compelling enough for all three stations to air their coverage.

 Media coverage brings awareness to your company story, through the story itself and social media shares and retweets.
 It’s also a great way to build your company’s search engine optimization (SEO).
 Reporters most recently have received a lot of flak for the story they cover.
 Sensationalists.
 Incorrect information.
 Most reporters want to tell the correct story and often it’s their assignment editors who make them chase ambulance stories.
 We’ve met some amazing storytellers, who have won many Emmys and Edward R. Murrow awards.
 Their stories talk about social issues and change.
 If you work with the reporter, clarify they have the correct information, most of the time, they do an amazing job that helps bring awareness to your story.